 This course presents an economic analysis of monopoly power and efforts to limit monopoly power through competition policy.
 The course will focus on helping students understand the theoretical rationale for competition policy and on providing students with an understanding of the practice of competition policy by examining recent prominent public and private antitrust actions.
 The first part of the course is devoted to an economic analysis of the welfare implications of monopoly power.
-The second part provides an overview of the legal and institutional framework of competition policy enforcement with particular emphasis on how the framework differs between the US and the EU and other countries.
-The final part of the course will address three types of anticompetitive conduct that represent the bulk of competition policy enforcement: collusion, and horizontal and vertical mergers, and anticompetitive unilateral conduct.
-This section will present detailed case studies of recent antitrust actions in the US.
+The second part provides an overview of the legal and institutional framework in which competition policy enforcement takes place.
+The final part of the course will address three types of anticompetitive conduct that represent the bulk of competition policy enforcement: collusion, and horizontal and vertical mergers, and vertical contracting practices.
+This section will present detailed case studies of recent antitrust actions in the US, and it will discuss recent enforcement actions against big tech.